yiisoft/yii2/docs/guide/security-authentication.md

 ```

 You may use the following code to generate an auth key for each
-user and store it in the `user` table:
+user and then store it in the `user` table:

 ```php
 class User extends ActiveRecord implements IdentityInterface